NOAA Environmental Modeling System

 - netcdf - available from the UNIDATA website.

-- The following will be used only when write_dopost is set to .true. in the configure file:
+- The following will be used only when Post is set to be used:

-If you are interested in just running regression tests, please refer to 'Regression Tests'.
+If you are interested in just running regression tests, please refer to 'Getting Started'.
 Otherwise, continue on below.

 Process to checkout and build NEMS: